 For more information on setting an App password for accounts with multi-factor authentication, here is Google's Support article on this topic: Sign in with App Passwords.

-For more information on enabling SMTP overrides for your Gmail account, here is Google's Support article on this topic: Check Gmail Through Other Platforms.
+For more information on enabling SMTP overrides for your Gmail account, here is Google's Support article: Check Gmail Through Other Platforms.

 - You should avoid using Port 25 if that is an option for your SMTP configuration.